 Explain your campaign

 Context is everything!
 You know your campaign better than anyone, so this shouldn’t be too difficult.
 If you’re using a mix of influencer marketing and traditional marketing, make sure the influencer knows!
-Ask yourself what social media platforms are you using, and what are your objectives.
-In this process, you also share your campaign goals, the message you want to convey, and the target audience you’d like to reach.
+Ask yourself what social media platforms are you using, and what are your objectives?
+In the influencer brief, you should share your campaign goals, the message you want to convey, and the target audience you’d like to reach.
 You don’t need to spam them with big figures and numbers, but a general overview of what your campaign entails (i.e., events, TV ads..) is an essential element of your influencer brief.

 Include creative outlines

 Make sure to include details of the kind of content the influencer will need to produce for your campaign.
 Again, some visuals as an example could be helpful here!
-In brief (ha;), you could think of it a little bit like answering the five Ws and 1H: What, where, why, who, when, and how – easy, peasy!
 Describe when to publish posts, and what tags and hashtags need to be included.
 Do you have a specific call to action for the campaign?
 Include it here!
 Does your influencer need to post a link to your website?
 Does your influencer have a promo code to share with their audience?
 You should mention all the elements that need to be included in the post in this part of your influencer brief.
 Make sure everything is clear, and nothing leaves room for misinterpretation.

 State DO’S and DON’TS

-Surely you know what you want and don’t want influencers to include or exclude in their posts, right?
-Well, this is the time to plot it down!
-It’ll help reduce confusion and the number of questions the influencer has about what they need to do to fulfill their end of the deal.
+Dos and Don’ts help reduce confusion and the number of questions the influencer has about what they need to do to fulfill their end of the deal.
 Plus, you can never be too careful with your list of do’s and don’ts.
 Should the product be centered in pictures?
 Should the influencers use specific words (i.e., gluten-free cookies, cruelty-free makeup)?
 This will help the influencer feel confident about creating content that is fully aligned with your brand.
 It can also help you as the brand feel reassured that your influencers won’t compromise your brand’s reputation or write misleading information about your products.